Luxo Jr. (character)

 Luxo Jr. is a semi-anthropomorphic toy desk lamp character used as the primary mascot of Pixar Animation Studios.
-He is the protagonist of the short film of the same name and appears on the production logo of every Pixar film, hopping into view and jumping on the capital letter "I" in "PIXAR" to flatten it.
+He is the protagonist of the short film Luxo Jr. and appears on the production logo of every Pixar film, hopping into view and jumping on the capital letter "I" in "PIXAR" to flatten it ever since 1995.
 John Lasseter created the character, modeling it after his own Luxo brand lamp.
 In 2009, the manufacturer of Luxo lamps sued Disney, the parent company of Pixar, for selling Luxo Jr.-branded merchandise.

 Creation

 John Lasseter used a Luxo lamp on his drawing table as a graphic rendering model.
 He experimented with the model, using it for motion studies.
 He demonstrated the animated Luxo model at an animation festival in Brussels, Belgium.
 Lasseter did not plan on creating a story for the lamp, but the Belgian animator Raoul Servais urged him to write a plot.
 Servais said that "No matter how short it is, it should have a beginning, a middle, and an end.
 Don't forget the story."
 Servais persuaded Lasseter that the length of the animation would not impede the story, telling him "You can tell a story in ten seconds."

 The inspiration for the Luxo Jr. character came from Lasseter's interactions with Spencer, the young son of Tom Porter, who is a Pixar team member.
 Lasseter wondered if the body proportions of a child could be applied to a lamp.
 He said that "Spencer was about one and a half, and seeing him hold his arms up over his head made me laugh because he couldn't really touch the top of his head yet.
 After he left, I started thinking, what would a baby lamp look like?"
 He changed the proportions of the lamp model to make it more infant-like, giving a large head and a small body.
 Lasseter did not modify the size of the light bulb.
 He imagined that the store-bought bulb was separate from the lamp's "body" and did not age.